Pippa Garner: Work

 In the 1980s, Pippa transitioned to a different gender as part of what she considered an "art project to create disorientation in my position in society, and sort of balk any possibility of ever falling into a stereotype again."
-In a recent interview musician and visual artist Hayden Dunham, Pippa has expressed these sentiments around gender and transition: "There was something that always seemed odd about being saddled with a gender, or being isolated by your gender.
+In an interview musician and visual artist Hayden Dunham in 2021, Pippa expressed these sentiments around gender and transition: "There was something that always seemed odd about being saddled with a gender, or being isolated by your gender.
 Because the advertising, consumerism, in the background in my life, was very much gender-oriented.
 There were things for women and things for men.
 It was all-out masculinity or all-out femininity, macho or made up.
 And if you didn’t feel that yourself, you felt uncomfortable."

-Garner has been noted as a predecessor to the Kardashian beauty industrial complex as well as Paul Preciado’s Testo Junkie, from navigating the psych medical system to purchasing surgeries abroad on her transition, which jump started with black market hormones in the 1980s.
-Garner says in conversation with writer and artist Fiona Alison Duncan, who as working on the artist's narrative biography, “The concept of sex-change as a form of consumer technology began to intrigue me.”
+Garner has been noted as a predecessor to the Kardashian beauty industrial complex as well as Paul Preciado’s Testo Junkie, from navigating the psych medical system to purchasing surgeries abroad on her transition, which jump started with "black market hormones" in the 1980s.
+Garner says in conversation with writer and artist Fiona Alison Duncan, who as working on the artist's narrative biography, "The concept of sex-change as a form of consumer technology began to intrigue me".

 Garner participated in Trappings, an artwork by Two Girls Working: Tiffany Ludwig and Renee Piechocki.
 During her interview for the project, she described her transition as a kind of artistic expression.
 Pippa appeared on the show Monster Garage as a guest artist.

 In 1997, Garner showed in Hello Again!, a "recycled art-focused" show which opened at the Oakland Museum and travelled throughout North America.
 The show, curated by Susan Subtle, featured Garner alongside Mildred Howard, Leo Sewell, Clayton Bailey, Claire Graham, Jan Yager, Remi Rubel, Mark Bulwinkle, and others.